AYLIEN/aylien_newsapi_ruby/docs/DefaultApi.md

   source_scopes_state: ["source_scopes_state_example"], # Array<String> | This parameter is used for finding stories whose source scopes is the specified state/province value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
   source_scopes_city: ["source_scopes_city_example"], # Array<String> | This parameter is used for finding stories whose source scopes is the specified city value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
   source_scopes_level: ["source_scopes_level_example"], # Array<String> | This parameter is used for finding stories whose source scopes  is the specified level value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
   source_links_in_count_min: 56, # Integer | This parameter is used for finding stories from sources whose Links in count is greater than or equal to the specified value.
-You can read more about working with Links in count here [https://newsapi.aylien.com/docs/working-with-links-in-count](https://newsapi.aylien.com/docs/working-with-links-in-count).
+You can read more about working with Links in count [here](https://newsapi.aylien.com/docs/working-with-links-in-count).
   source_links_in_count_max: 56, # Integer | This parameter is used for finding stories from sources whose Links in count is less than or equal to the specified value.
-You can read more about working with Links in count here [https://newsapi.aylien.com/docs/working-with-links-in-count](https://newsapi.aylien.com/docs/working-with-links-in-count).
+You can read more about working with Links in count [here](https://newsapi.aylien.com/docs/working-with-links-in-count).
   source_rankings_alexa_rank_min: 56, # Integer | This parameter is used for finding stories from sources whose Alexa rank is greater than or equal to the specified value.
-You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
+You can read more about working with Alexa ranks [here](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
   source_rankings_alexa_rank_max: 56, # Integer | This parameter is used for finding stories from sources whose Alexa rank is less than or equal to the specified value.
-You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
+You can read more about working with Alexa ranks [here](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
   source_rankings_alexa_country: ["source_rankings_alexa_country_example"], # Array<String> | This parameter is used for finding stories from sources whose Alexa rank is in the specified country value.
 It supports [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
-You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
+You can read more about working with Alexa ranks [here](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
+  social_shares_count_facebook_min: 56, # Integer | This parameter is used for finding stories whose Facebook social shares count is greater than or equal to the specified value.
+  social_shares_count_facebook_max: 56, # Integer | This parameter is used for finding stories whose Facebook social shares count is less than or equal to the specified value.
+  social_shares_count_google_plus_min: 56, # Integer | This parameter is used for finding stories whose Google+ social shares count is greater than or equal to the specified value.
+  social_shares_count_google_plus_max: 56, # Integer | This parameter is used for finding stories whose Google+ social shares count is less than or equal to the specified value.
+  social_shares_count_linkedin_min: 56, # Integer | This parameter is used for finding stories whose LinkedIn social shares count is greater than or equal to the specified value.
+  social_shares_count_linkedin_max: 56, # Integer | This parameter is used for finding stories whose LinkedIn social shares count is less than or equal to the specified value.
+  social_shares_count_reddit_min: 56, # Integer | This parameter is used for finding stories whose Reddit social shares count is greater than or equal to the specified value.
+  social_shares_count_reddit_max: 56, # Integer | This parameter is used for finding stories whose Reddit social shares count is less than or equal to the specified value.
   cluster: false, # BOOLEAN | This parameter enables clustering for the returned stories.
+You can read more about working with clustering [here](https://newsapi.aylien.com/docs/working-with-clustering).
   cluster_algorithm: "lingo", # String | This parameter is used for specifying the clustering algorithm you wish to use.
 It supprts STC, Lingo and [k-means](https://en.wikipedia.org/wiki/K-means_clustering) algorithms.
+You can read more about working with clustering [here](https://newsapi.aylien.com/docs/working-with-clustering).
   _return: ["_return_example"], # Array<String> | This parameter is used for specifying return fields.
   story_id: 789, # Integer | A story id
   story_url: "story_url_example", # String | An article or webpage